wp-plugins/sz-google/readme.txt

 In this module you can find many components that allow integration of your website with the Google Hangouts.

-**Google Hangouts:** In this plugin are available google hangouts widgets that can be directly inserted on the sidebar of your website.
-All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.
+**Google Hangouts Widgets:** In this plugin are available google hangouts widgets that can be directly inserted on the sidebar of your website.
+All the configuration parameters can be found on the widget itself after you dragged to the sidebar.

 * `Widget hangouts with starter button`